-Assuming that the above error terms add in quadrature, evidently we must calibrate the atmospheric fluctuations on time scales $\sim 0.1$ sec in order that atmospheric temporal fluctuations be less than the thermal noise.
+Assuming that the above error terms add in quadrature, evidently we must calibrate the atmospheric fluctuations on time scales ~ 0.1 sec in order that atmospheric temporal fluctuations be less than the thermal noise.
 This is usually done by beam switching (using focal plane choppers or nutating subreflectors), or by slewing the antenna across the source using on-the-fly (OTF) observing.
-In either case we must have a gain stability of $\sim 10^{-4}$ in 0.1 sec in order to be limited by thermal noise.
-Any calibration must also be stable to better than $10^{-4}$ in 0.1 second.
+In either case we must have a gain stability of $\sim 10^{-4}$ between ON and OFF positions in order to be limited by thermal noise.
+Any calibration must also be stable to better than 10^{-4} .